suhara/suhara.github.io/_pages/about.md

 What's New?
 ======
+- 2020-08: Out paper ["Deep Entity Matching with Pre-Trained Language Models"](https://arxiv.org/abs/2004.00584) has been accepted at VLDB 2021 Scalable Data Science Track!
-- 2020-05: Our paper ["Sato: Contextual Semantic Type Detection in Tables"](https://arxiv.org/abs/1911.06311) has been accepted to PVLDB!
+- 2020-05: Our paper ["Sato: Contextual Semantic Type Detection in Tables"](https://arxiv.org/abs/1911.06311) was accepted to PVLDB!
 - 2020-04: Our short paper "[OpinionDigest: A Simple Framework for Opinion Summarization](https://arxiv.org/abs/2005.01901)" was accepted at ACL 2020!
 - 2020-03: A mass collaboration paper ["Measuring the predictability of life outcomes with a scientific mass collaboration"](https://www.pnas.org/content/early/2020/03/24/1915006117.short) on [the Fragile Families Challenge](https://www.fragilefamilieschallenge.org/) was published in PNAS.
 I'm honor to participate in the challenge!
 - 2020-02: Our demo paper "[ExtremeReader: An interactive explorer for customizable and explainable review summarization](https://dl.acm.org/doi/abs/10.1145/3366424.3383535)" was accepted at WWW 2020!
 [Online demo](http://extremereader.megagon.info/) is available.